aurelhubert/android-ios-drive-export/README.md

 3. Run the method "exportResources".

 The script will create a folder (with the name of your app) at the top of your Google Drive directory.
 You'll find inside the Android & iOS folders with the strings files inside.

+## What's next?
+Feel free to improve this script.